You must have seen black & white square-shaped barcodes on products, hoardings, and newspapers. These are QR Codes.

 After a few tests, Bernard and his friend Norman Joseph Woodland created the first Barcode.

-By late 70’s, Barcode became an integral part of inventory management.
+By the late ’70s, Barcode became an integral part of inventory management.
 Particularly in retail and automobile manufacturing.

-The invention of Barcode made lives easy.
+The invention of the Barcode made lives easy.
 Yet, it had certain limitations.

 Limitations of Barcodes